Vaping 101; What are nic salts?

 Introducing Synthetic Nicotine

-If you’re interested in trying something new - now available is synthetic nicotine; an alternative from traditional nic salts.
-Its differences and benefits are plentiful and well worth experimenting with too.
+If you’re interested in trying something new - synthetic nicotine is now available; an alternative to traditional nic salts.
+Its differences and the benefits are plentiful and well worth experimenting with too.

 To start with the basics, synthetic nicotine is man-made in a laboratory.
-In 2020, it’s commonplace to no longer fear these sorts of concoctions (think of man-made meat for food) and with the right research and funding, could actually be better for you.
+In 2020, it’s commonplace to no longer fear these sorts of innovations (think of aspirin.
+Aspirin was first extracted from trees or plants and its active ingredient, salicylic acid can be found in clover, jasmine, beans and peas!) and with the right research and funding, could actually be better for you.
 Which is the exact case in synthetic nicotine.

 Traditional nicotine is extracted for the tobacco plant; amongst its compounds include benzoic acid.
 Whilst benzoic acid has been fairly well studied for toxicity in humans to positive results and is now widely used as a preservative in processed food, to be redacted from synthetic nicotine does make the latter purer and safer.

-For more information regarding our products, for advice on stopping smoking, or anything else, please do not hesitate to contact us and our customer services team will be available to assist.
+For more information regarding our products, for advice on stopping smoking, or anything else, please see our Vaping 101 series of articles alternatively do not hesitate to contact us and our customer services team will be available to assist.